Top 13 Tips—Digital Etiquette

 Your Teen caught up with Sheryl Eberly, author of 365 Manners Every Kid Should Know, to get some tips on digital etiquette.

 Set family meals as technology-free zones.
-Let exceptions to this rule remain rare, and in those cases, make everyone aware that you will be taking a call, set your phone to vibrate and then excuse yourself when the call comes in.
+Let exceptions to this rule remain rare, and in those cases, tell everyone that you will be taking a call, set your phone to vibrate, and then excuse yourself when the call comes in.

-9. Know when to set phone to “silent” or off.
+Know when to set your phone to “silent” or off.
 At formal gatherings, such as religious observances, phones should be set to silent or turned off.
-The same goes for public venues where a ringing phone would be inappropriate, such as classrooms, libraries and theaters.
+The same goes for public venues where a ringing phone would be inappropriate, such as classrooms, libraries, and theaters.

 Understand the public nature of social networks.
-Don’t post highly personal information, don’t post invitations that will make others feel left out and don’t post hurtful messages.
-Many will see your posts, including relatives, potential employers and college admissions officers.
+Don’t post highly personal information, don’t post invitations that will make others feel left out, and don’t post hurtful messages.
+Many will see your posts, including relatives, potential employers, and college admissions officers.

 Do not participate in cyberbullying.
 Playing along with cyberbulling is a form of participation.
 For example, even if your teen didn’t start a hurtful Facebook post, if they comment on it—or share it—they are still participating.

 365 Manners Every Kid Should Know is published by Three Rivers Press and available wherever books are sold.